top of page

 This is where you start seeing:

-Meaningful collisions, the cane frame communicating space, time, and distance
+Meaningful collisions, the cane frame communicating space, time, and distance.

 What Progress Looks Like

-• Longer independent walking and exploration
+• Longer independent walking and exploration.

-• Greater confidence
+• Greater confidence.

-• More curiosity
+• More curiosity.

-• Beginning of directional movement
+• Beginning of directional movement.

 Young child confidently walks with a Pediatric Belt Cane on a sidewalk.
-Text reads: "After 1 week Pediatric Belt Cane." before picture shows same girl reaching down to feel hose before stepping over.
+Text reads: "After 1 week Pediatric Belt Cane." before picture shows the same girl reaching down to feel a hose before stepping over.

 Click picture to play video